TontineTrust® blue and gray logo on a transparent background

 Distributions from a Tontine Trust Fund are not fixed or guaranteed and may increase or decrease over time based on factors including asset performance, longevity assumptions, and the survival experience of members within the same tontine class.

 Distribution estimates are generated using probabilistic and financial models that are regularly reviewed and adjusted to reflect changing conditions.
+Estimates are for illustrative purposes only and are not predictions or guarantees.

 Redistribution on Death

-When a Tontine Trust member dies, any leftover trust balance is redistributed among the surviving members of the same Tontine Class, in accordance with the tontine principle.
+When a Tontine Trust member dies, any leftover trust balance is redistributed among the surviving members of the same Tontine Class, in accordance with predefined trust rules governing survivorship-based allocation of beneficial interests.
 As a result, no trust balance remains for inheritance by spouses, children, other beneficiaries, or creditors.

 Members who wish to provide separately for family members should consider establishing and funding separate trusts for those individuals.